 Fulfillment costs primarily consist of those costs incurred in operating and staffing our North America and International fulfillment centers, physical stores, and customer service centers and payment processing costs.
-While AWS payment processing and related transaction costs are included in fulfillment, AWS costs are primarily classified as "Technology and content."
+While AWS payment processing and related transaction costs are included in "Fulfillment," AWS costs are primarily classified as "Technology and content."
 Fulfillment costs as a percentage of net sales may vary due to several factors, such as payment processing and related transaction costs, our level of productivity and accuracy, changes in volume, size, and weight of units received and fulfilled, the extent to which third party sellers utilize Fulfillment by Amazon services, timing of fulfillment network and physical store expansion, the extent we utilize fulfillment services provided by third parties, mix of products and services sold, and our ability to affect customer service contacts per unit by implementing improvements in our operations and enhancements to our customer self-service features.
 Additionally, because payment processing costs associated with seller transactions are based on the gross purchase price of underlying transactions, and payment processing and related transaction costs are higher as a percentage of sales versus our retail sales, sales by our sellers have higher payment processing costs as a percent of net sales.

-The increase in fulfillment costs in absolute dollars in Q1 2020, compared to the comparable prior year period, is primarily due to variable costs corresponding with increased product and service sales volume and inventory levels, costs from expanding our fulfillment network, which includes physical stores, and increased allowance for doubtful accounts receivable.
-We expect fulfillment costs as a percentage of net sales to increase through at least Q2 2020 due to COVID-19 related increases in our labor costs.
+The increase in fulfillment costs in absolute dollars in Q2 2020 and for the six months ended June 30, 2020, compared to the comparable prior year periods, is primarily due to variable costs corresponding with increased product and service sales volume and inventory levels, costs from expanding our fulfillment network, increased employee hiring, pay, and benefits, the impact of lower productivity, and costs to maintain safe workplaces.
+We expect fulfillment costs as a percentage of net sales to continue to be negatively impacted through at least Q3 2020 by COVID-19 related costs.